Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-In a hundred a brave one is born, in a thousand a scholar, and in ten thousand an orator.
+Among a hundred a brave one is born, among a thousand a scholar, and among ten thousand an orator.
 Does a giver (even) exist or not?!

 Commentary:

 Not everyone born is brave enough to tackle all kinds of tasks.
 People have phobias ranging from claustrophobia (fear of enclosed small spaces) to hydrophobia (fear of water) to a simple triskaidekaphobia (fear of number 13)!
-A very brave person is one in a hundred.
+Hence, a truly brave person is one in a hundred.

 Anyone can be educated, but a true scholar is one in a thousand.

 'Oration' is a skill in itself.
 One could be the most knowledgeable person, but when asked to present his ideas, he could become speechless!
-Someone hilariously once said, 'I'd rather be in the casket than give the Eulogy!' :) Not everyone has the talent for public speaking.
+Someone hilariously said, 'I'd rather be in the casket than give the eulogy!'
+Fear of public speaking is that intense!
+Not everyone has a flair for it.
 One in ten thousand is born a good orator.

-Then, the poet suspects if a true giver is born or not.
-A true giver is one who 'gives and forgets' without any prejudices.
-If such people are rarely born, then how can one write any statistics as to "one in how many is born?!"
+Then, the poet suspects if a true giver has ever been born or not!
+A true giver is one who 'gives and forgets' without prejudices.
+If such people are rarely born, then how can anyone write statistics as to "one in how many are born?!"

 This is one verse where the poet would be pleased to be disproved!
-Being generous is a rare trait and unfortunately, not many people imbibe it.
+Being generous is a rare trait and unfortunately, not many people inculcate it.
 No one has ever become poor by giving.
-So, give!
+So, give and give generously!

 pada vigrahaH: